DotNetBackendTraining/server-monitoring-system/README.md

 # **Building a Server Monitoring and Notification System**

+## Setup

+- Before running:
+    1. (Optional) Change values of the environment variables in `example.env`.
+    2. (Optional) Override `appsettings.json` variables in `example.env`.
+    3. Rename `example.env` to `.env`.

+- How to run:
+    1. Simply run docker compose.

+## Main Tasks

-## **Task 1: Server Statistics Collection Service**
+### **Task 1: Server Statistics Collection Service**

 - **Objective:** Develop a C# process that collects and publishes server statistics, specifically memory usage, available memory, and CPU usage.
 - **Requirements:**
     - Collect server statistics (memory usage, available memory, and CPU usage) at regular intervals, specified by a configurable period `SamplingIntervalSeconds`, using the `System.Diagnostics` namespace.
     - Encapsulate the collected statistics (memory usage, available memory, CPU usage, and timestamp) into a statistics object.
     - Publish the statistics object to a message queue under the topic `ServerStatistics.<ServerIdentifier>`, where `<ServerIdentifier>` is a configurable option.
     - Implement an abstraction for message queuing to ensure the code is not tightly coupled to RabbitMQ.

 ![server-monitoring-1.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/ddf5996a-820b-4471-852d-f26ee54b7580/6d44aa6e-38ed-45bd-99b0-810492533906/server-monitoring-1.png)